So what’cha, what’cha, what’cha want?

 For more information on the Sure Stop braking system, this video helps explain.

-Our son is about 50 inches tall which makes him just barely tall enough to whip around on the Guardian Original 24.
+Our son is about 50 inches tall which makes him just barely tall enough to whip around on the Guardian 24.
 Regardless, the brake levers and distance from the grips didn’t pose a problem.
 The brake levers are easily adjustable using the included Allen wrench which took about six seconds.

 Unlike most kids bikes, the Guardian 24 has neither a coaster brake nor dual hand brakes.
 Instead, a single brake lever operates both the front and rear brake brakes.